Insta360Develop/CameraSDK-Android/README.md

 mVideoPlayerView.play();
 ```

-Release `InstaVideoPlayerView` when activity is destory
+Release `InstaVideoPlayerView` when activity is destroyed

 ```Java
 @Override